Maunish-dave/Maunish-dave/README.md

 ### :man_technologist: About Me :

 - 🔭 I’m currently working as a Machine Learning Engineer
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on any opensource projects
 - 🤔 I’m looking for help with almost everything
 - 💬 Ask me about machine learning
-- 📫 How to reach me: social media
+- 📫 How to reach me: LinkedIn
-- ⚡ Fun fact: I like reading books.
+- ⚡ Fun fact: I like reading books

 ---
 ### Project YouTube Videos